RattleSN4K3/UC-MiscArrayOps/README.md

 # Extending

-In case you want to have array operations for custom structs, base classes or anything else, you can support this by adding a single to the [ArrayOp.uci](ArrayOp.uci) file:
+In case you want to have array operations for custom structs, base classes or anything else, you can support this by adding a single line to the [ArrayOp.uci](ArrayOp.uci) file:
 ```
 `ArrayOp(MyStruct)
 ```